LCA-CI-builds-repair/pymc/docs/source/contributing/review_pr_pymc_examples.md

 (review_pr_pymc_examples)=
 # Review a PR on pymc-examples

-The target audience for this page are reviewers of PRs in pymc-examples repo.
+The target audience for this page are reviewers oTh* CI in `pymc-examples` is very specific and has never had a false failure yet.
+* However, it does skip some files from certain checks!
+Ensure to verify that the file is not excluded from CI when reviewing.ode snippet will be updated with relevant content to address the issue effectively.
+PRs in pymc-examples repo.
 It mostly gathers resources from its [contributing guide](https://github.com/pymc-devs/pymc-examples/blob/main/CONTRIBUTING.md), [PR template](https://github.com/pymc-devs/pymc-examples/blob/main/.github/PULL_REQUEST_TEMPLATE.md)